Qeuroal/vimart/plugin_configuration/UltiSnips/README.md

 Standing On The Shoulders of Giants
 ===================================

-My main source for inspiration where the following two projects:
+My main source for inspiration where the following projects:

 - vim-snippets: https://github.com/honza/vim-snippets
 - TextMate: http://svn.textmate.org/trunk/Bundles/